-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements and Interpretations issued by the Australian Accounting Standards Board and the Corporations Act 2001.
-Australian Chamber Orchestra Instrument Fund is a for-profit public trading trust for the purpose of preparing the financial statements.
+Accounting Standards Board and the Corporations Act 2001.
+The Australian Chamber Orchestra Instrument Fund is a for-profit public trading trust for the purpose of preparing the financial statements.

 The statement of financial position is presented on a liquidity basis.
-Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non current.
+Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.
 All balances are expected to be recovered or settled within twelve months, except for investments in musical instruments and net assets attributable to unitholders.